UoA-CARES/cares_reinforcement_learning/docs/developer_guide/abstractions.md

 Algorithms train using batches of [Experiences][exp-code] sampled from memory along with the current [EpisodeContext][ecx-code].
 Each algorithm handles all training logic internally.

+!!! tip "Contributor mindset"
+    When adding a new algorithm, try to extend the shared abstractions rather than creating special-case training loops.

+    Most new functionality should be handled through richer experience and context objects, not runner-specific logic.

 ### Action Sample

 Algorithms do not return raw actions directly.
 Instead, they return [ActionSamples][act-code], which contains: